JackP2112/WebAppDev2Assignment/README.md

 ## Overview.

 The app is a media manager designed to keep track of all kinds of media.
 It allows you to catalogue media such as books, movies and series based on their relevant attributes.
 You can then filter based on these and the media status, a ternary state indicating if you have queued, are currently consuming, or have completed said media.
 Less generically, for a book for example, it indicates that you are either going to read, currently reading, or have read the book.
-Ideally the app will be hooked into a back-end server which will allow persistance of media and its status.
+The app now persists data to a mongoDB back end with most CRUD functionality.

 ### Features